Chondrometrics

 Degree: Univ.
 Professor, Dr. med.
 (MD)

 Felix Eckstein was born in Freiburg, Germany.
-He studied Medicine in Freiburg and Heidelberg and graduated in 1991.
-In 1987 he received a scholarship from the German Academic Exchange Service to study Medicine at Bristol University (U.K.), and in 1988 a scholarship from the Dr. Carl Duisberg Stiftung to work on his doctoral thesis at the University of Innsbruck (Austria).
+He studied Medicine in Freiburg and Heidelberg to graduate in 1991.
+He received a scholarship from the German Academic Exchange Service (DAAD) to study Medicine at Bristol University (U.K.) in 1987/1988 and a scholarship from the Dr. Carl Duisberg Stiftung to complete a doctoral thesis at the University of Innsbruck (Austria) in 1988/1989.

-In 1991, Felix Eckstein joined the research group led by Prof. Reinhard Putz at the Institute of Anatomy at the Ludwig-Maximilians-University (LMU), Munich, Germany.
-From 1993 to 1995, he joined the Institute of Diagnostic Imaging at LMU, where he started his work on quantitative MRI of articular tissue.
-He completed his "Habilitation" at the Institute of Anatomy in 1997.
+In 1991, Felix Eckstein joined the research group of Prof. Reinhard Putz at the Institute of Anatomy at the Ludwig-Maximilians-University (LMU), Munich.
+In 1993, he joined the Institute of Diagnostic Imaging at LMU and started working on the quantitative analysis of articular cartilage from MRI.
+Back to Anatomy in 1995, he completed his „Habilitation“ at the Institute of Anatomy in 1997.

-In 2003, he founded Chondrometrics GmbH, now a leading provider of medial image analysis services to researchers in academia and in the pharmaceutical industry.
+In 2003, he founded Chondrometrics GmbH, to become a leading provider of medial image analysis services to researchers in academia and the pharmaceutical industry.

-He organized the first International Workshop on Osteoarthritis Imaging (IWOAI) in Ainring in 2007, and the fifth IWOAI in Salzburg in June 2011.
+He organized the 1st Int.
+Workshop on Osteoarthritis Imaging (IWOAI) in Ainring in 2007, the 5th/14th IWOAI in Salzburg in 2011/2020, and the Annual Meeting of the Anatomical Society in Salzburg in 2014.

 • Prof. Dr. Reinhard Putz, MD, Vice President,